 According to email receiving statistics, the average person receives 100 to 120 emails per day.

 While the exact number could vary with users, experts generally agree that the average person receives around 100-120 emails daily, even without including the spam.

 Yes, that is a lot!

-So, now you know the answer to how many emails does the average person receive per day, and this number is only expected to get an increase in the coming years since online communication is getting more adopted in everyday life.
+So, now you know the answer to how many emails the average person receive in a day, and this number is only expected to get an increase in the coming years since online communication is getting more adopted in everyday life.